estruyf/blog-content/content/posts/2023-08-24-test-microsoft-365-solutions-with-playwright!.md

 Playwright is an excellent tool for E2E testing your Microsoft 365 solutions.
 It is easy to get started with and has many great features out-of-the-box.
 To learn more about Playwright, check out their [documentation](https://playwright.dev/docs/intro).

 {{< blockquote type="info" text="You can make use of the following GitHub Repository to get you started: [E2E Testing of Microsoft 365 solutions with Playwright](https://github.com/estruyf/testing-microsoft365-playwright-template) " >}}

+## Updates

+### 2024-07-24

+The Playwright M365 starter template can now be used in combination with MFA-enabled accounts.
+For more information check the [Automating Microsoft 365 login with multi-factor authentication in Playwright tests](https://www.eliostruyf.com/automating-microsoft-365-login-mfa-playwright-tests/) article.